-Livestock contribute as much to global greenhouse gas (GHG) emissions as the entire global transportation sector.
-As a byproduct of their digestion, cattle belch methane, which is 25 times more potent as a heat trapping gas than is carbon dioxide.
-One cow emits approximately 1 tonne of CO₂-equivalent every year.
+Direct emissions from global livestock are 5% of total greenhouse gas emissions, comprised primarily of methane and nitrous oxide.
+As a byproduct of their digestion, cattle belch methane, which is a short-lived but potent heat trapping gas.
+The Canadian beef industry has set a target to reduce primary production GHG’s by 33 per cent, part of which is a reduction in methane.
+Strategies like increasing feed efficiency with both management and additives will help achieve this goal.
 Synergraze Inc. is developing a feed additive for cattle that is capable of reducing methane emissions from cattle by up to 90 per cent.
 They are developing a land-based tank facility to produce and process a strain of red algae into a cattle feed additive that nearly eliminates methane emissions from cattle.
 The project is forecasted to reduce 68,400 tonnes of GHG’s per year.
 ERA committed $5 million to the $15 million project through its Food, Farming and Forestry Challenge, a $33 million funding competition that supported 17 projects worth a combined value of $107 million.